 Hello!
 My name is Paulo Montero Camacho.
 I am from Costa Rica.
 I went to the Scientific High School of Alajuela, this is where my interest in physics really grew thanks to my awesome teacher Pablo Blanco.
 I did my physics undergraduate at University of Costa Rica, where I graduated with honors and top of my class in 2013.
 My undergraduate research focused on General Relativity, mainly approximate and exact solutions of the Einstein’s Field Equations.
 I worked with Dr. Francisco Frutos and Dr. Javier Bonatti.

-I am currently a fourth year physics PhD student at The Ohio State University.
-My current research interests focus in cosmology, particularly early universe and non-standard probes of cosmology.
-Furthermore, I work for Dr. Christopher Hirata.
+I am currently a fifth year physics PhD student at The Ohio State University.
+My current research interests focus in cosmology, notably early universe and non-standard probes of cosmology.
+In particular, I am interested in 21 cm cosmology, CMB polarization, reionization, WFIRST, and instabilities in mergers of binary neutron stars.
+Furthermore, my advisor is Dr. Christopher Hirata.
 Dr. Hirata is a member of the Center for Cosmology and Astroparticle Physics.
-Recently, I have been working in CMB circular polarization, binary neutron star mergers, primordial black hole constraints and reionization.
+Recently, I have been working in CMB circular polarization, binary neutron star mergers, primordial black hole constraints and the effects of reionization in the Lyman-α forest.